DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8cd2c63a-aa10-48c3-b826-fe107d04666d)

 - WEB AUTHENTICATION
-    - After the WIRELESS CLIENTS gets an IP ADDRESS and tries to access a WEB PAGE, they will have to enter a USERNAME and PASSWORD to AUTHENTICATE
+    - After the Wireless CLIENTS gets an IP ADDRESS and tries to access a WEB PAGE, they will have to enter a USERNAME and PASSWORD to AUTHENTICATE

 - WEB PASSTHROUGH
     - Similar to the above, but NO USERNAME or PASSWORD are required